mittal-prashant/bhagvad-gita/README.md

 - `.github/workflows/deploy.yml` tells the Github actions to run a workflow based on the steps mentioned inside the deploy.yml, then it creates an image and push it on Docker Hub.
 - `run.sh` file is a bash file, which can be easily run in the Linux to avoid any errors in commands and directly run docker container.
 - `deployment.yaml` is a manifest file for Kubernetes cluster, it stores the no of replica count, type of service and other meta data for running a service on Kubernetes cluster.

-## Deployment

-The application is deployed using Google Cloud Platform in `asia-south1` region on a Kubernetes cluster with 4 pods.
-The resources are only of Free Tier so it may be slow than running at Localhost.

-Link to the website: http://34.93.219.52:5000/home

 ## Learnings